OCR-tech/AdaptDL/CONTRIBUTING.md

 ## How to Contribute

-There are several ways to contribute to the project: reporting issues, suggesting features, improving documentation, sharing use cases, and spreading the word.
+There are several ways to contribute to the project, including reporting issues, suggesting features, improving documentation, sharing use cases, and spreading the word.

 ## Reporting Issues